vam103/xls-geoconverter/README.md

     sudo pip install fiona
     sudo pip install Django==1.8

+Windows users might find the file requirements_win64.pip helpful.
+Follow the commented instructions inside it and use this to install packages:
+    pip install -r requirements_win64.pip

 ## Notes

 The Django app use shapely and Fiona, to learn more about these see: